Summary and Effective Date of Process Changes

 • Morning: faculty sessions validate, triangulate data in self-study with questions, examples et.

-• Student and stakeholder meetings
+• Student meetings

 Thursday of the Site Visit